 Sending messages in their parents’ name, behind their parents’ backs also seems to be a fun thing for kids to do, with 19% of parents claiming their child has hit the send button.
 Again, the sneakiest age group is 11 to 15 years old, 45% of messages were sent by them.
 If children send text or social media messages in their parents’ name, this can lead to embarrassing situations – or cause real damage, e.g. if a child sends an email from their parents’ business email address.

 In addition to this, 7% of kids accessed apps that contained banking or credit card information and 6% used their parents’ device to make purchases without their parents’ knowledge.
 Once again the age group 11 to 15 years was the one caught red-handed the most - 44% of the 7% of kids that accessed apps containing banking and credit card information and 52% of the 6% of kids that made purchases were 11 to 15 years old.

-Be aware of the sites your children are visiting.
-The Internet contains everything from cute cats to adult films – do you know which your kids are accessing?
+The Internet contains everything from cute cats to adult films - do you know which your kids are accessing?
 Talk to your kids, let them know that not everything online is necessarily safe and keep an eye on what they’re doing online.
 Also, often apps and ads with adult content can link to malicious sites– so make sure your device is safe.
-Install an antivirus app like avast!
-Mobile Security on your phone to protect you and your family.

 Any apps containing banking information or that have credit card information saved to make purchases should be password protected, whether your child has their own mobile device or borrows yours.
 App stores such as Google Play and iTunes make it easy to purchase apps, all you have to do is type in your account password.
 Even if you don’t think your child knows the password, make sure you add a second layer of protection by password-locking certain apps.